America’s largest and most diversified music retailer exits a data center by migrating critical ecommerce and order management workloads to OCI.

 Overall security improved with Oracle Security, Identity, and Compliance and Oracle Web Application Firewall.
 With OCI’s security, technical staffers easily managed appropriate access to employees, customers, and third-party providers involved in the myriad services needed to complete each transaction.

 Oracle FastConnect ensured fast connectivity between OCI and Guitar Center’s data center.
 System users saw sub-second response times within the company’s highly distributed network of data centers.
 The service provided dedicated, private, and high-bandwidth connections that worked together seamlessly in one virtual environment without regard to data center location.
 This was particularly important because the company’s technology network and architecture constantly change as workloads shift among on-premises and other cloud environments.

-OCI made it easy for Guitar Center to migrate activities to the cloud without rewriting applications.
+OCI made it easy for Guitar Center to migrate activities to the cloud without rewriting applications, and interconnection of systems and services is facilitated by OCI API Gateway.
 The automated and self-managed capabilities of Oracle Cloud also reduced the burden for technical staff even as they develop more services and experiences to accelerate innovation.
 Additionally, the company avoided the intangible costs associated with customer support in the aftermath of system downtime.

 About the customer

 Guitar Center’s more than 13,000 associates are dedicated to helping musicians and aspiring musicians succeed in their musical journeys.